manzab/laravel-project-management-system/README.md

 php artisan migrate:refresh --seed
 ```
 - Enter localhost/sprint5 address to browser
-- Register new user or login with  email: admin@example.com/ password: admin123 to see content.
+- Register as new user and login with your credentials to see content.